jalder/mongodb-mutating-controller/README.md

 3. Deploy a MongoDB resource and confirm the requiredDuringSchedulingIgnoredDuringExecution rules are in place

-You may consider deploying draining a node and review the pending pod states to check that they are unscheduable.
+You may consider draining a node and review the pending pod states to check that they are unscheduable.

 ### Room for Improvement